-SAFETY HEALTH AND ENVIRONMENT CONSULTANTS is registered as a business name in Kenya.
-It is a family business operated by Mr. and Mrs. Huha Chege and they have a keen interest in investing in waste management sector in the Kenyan market.
-Upon realization of the growing hazardous wastes challenges, the Company is seeking to install a new incineration plant to enable waste handling capacity with enhanced safety and health and without compromising environment and public health.
-For this reason the proponent has identified and purchased a parcel of land in Naivasha area, Nakuru County for the sole purpose of establishing a designed work area for the collection, storage and incineration of waste.
-The report had been earlier submitted under NEMA/PR/5/2/13481, but due to consideration of the waste being target there was need to change the locality of the proposed project.
+The proponent Mr. Haman Kago is a private investor who has a keen interest in investing in waste management sector in the Kenyan market today.
+Upon realization of the growing hazardous wastes challenges, the proponent is seeking to install a new incineration plant to enable waste handling capacity with enhanced safety and health and without compromising environment and public health.
+For this reason, the proponent has identified and purchased a parcel of land in Gilgil area, Nakuru County for the sole purpose of establishing a designed work area for the collection, storage and incineration of waste.